 01 of 09

 School's Out!
-What's a WAHM to Do for Child Care?
+What's a WAHM (Work at Home Mom) to Do for Childcare?

-Lining up summer child care is a process that often starts in the winter but unfortunately can go on until back to school time.
-It rarely works out that a single solution to summer child care does the trick, particularly for those of us who work at home.
-But even if you do have to employ several of these summer child care ideas, the sooner you make a plan for summer, the easier your life will be.Continue to 2 of 9 below.
+Lining up summer childcare is a process that often starts in the winter but unfortunately can go on until it is back-to-school time.
+It rarely works out that a single solution to summer childcare does the trick, particularly for those of us who work at home.
+But even if you do have to employ several of these summer childcare ideas, the sooner you make a plan for summer, the easier your life will be.Continue to 2 of 9 below.

 02 of 09

 Summer camp comes in a lot of different forms.
-Summer camp could, of course, mean the traditional overnight camp or it might be a general day camp or a specialty camp.
+Summer camp could, of course, mean the traditional overnight camp, or it might be a general day camp or a specialty camp.
 But it might also include programs like "Vacation Bible School" or your child's school after-care program that runs a special summer camp.
-Though we think of summer camp as an outdoor affair, summer camp could be entirely indoors, as in a dance or museum camp.
+Though we think of summer camp as an outdoor affair, it could be entirely indoors, as in a dance or computer camp.

-For our purposes, let's define summer camp as a daily... summer child care program that is offered for least a half day (but not necessarily every week of the summer).
-All of these options provide both child care for the parents and fun for the child.
+For our purposes, let's define summer camp as a daily summer... childcare program that is offered for at least a half day (but not necessarily every week of the summer).
+All of these options provide both childcare for the parents and fun for the kid.
 A child might attend the same camp all summer or try several different ones.
-Camp is a great option when you need daily summer child care, but it can get expensive.Continue to 3 of 9 below.
+A camp is a great option when you need daily summer childcare—but it can get expensive.Continue to 3 of 9 below.

 03 of 09